learn-co-curriculum/dsc-implementing-recommender-systems-lab/README.md

 ## Making Recommendations

 This next section is going to involve making recommendations, and it's important that the output for the recommendation is interpretable to people.
 Rather than returning the movie_id values, it would be far more valuable to return the actual title of the movie.
-As a first step, let's read in the movies to a dataframe and take a peak at what information we have about them.
+As a first step, let's read in the movies to a dataframe and take a peek at what information we have about them.

 ```python